GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 ![image](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/dashboard-my-alerts.png)
 # Adding / Removing Named Contacts

-If you are the lead point of contact at a Gluu customer organization, you have the ability to add and remove your colleagues as supported contacts.
+If you are the lead point of contact at a Gluu customer organization (a.k.a. the Account Admin), you have the ability to add and remove your colleagues as supported contacts.
 Named contacts are limited based on the support plan your organization has purchased from Gluu.
 For an overview of support entitlements, you can view the [Gluu support matrix](http://gluu.org/entitlements).
 ![add-removing-named-contacts](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/add-removing-named-contacts.png)

 There are two ways to remove existing Named Contacts from your organization: